<?xml version="1.0" encoding="utf-8"?>

 Exercise #5

 Contrast is what makes the difference between two or more elements.
-Designers may use color, alignment, size, fonts, and other tools to achieve this.
-Remember that contrast is vital to accessibility, readability, and legibility.
-Black text on a white background is more legible than muted gray text.
+Designers use color, alignment, size, fonts, spacing, and other tools to achieve this.
+Contrast helps users instantly understand what's important and where to look first.

 Exercise #6